porridgewithraisins/chess-opening-info/README.md

 # Chess Opening Info
+General datasets

-Get opening ECO code, Opening name, and move list to reach that FEN, given the FEN of a position.
+Also presents an API to get opening ECO code, Opening name, and move list to reach that FEN, given the FEN of a position.

 Easily used with JavaScript applications.

-The dataset is due to https://github.com/niklasf/chess-openings.
+The original dataset is due to https://github.com/niklasf/chess-openings.
 (TSV Format)

 codes.json contains `FEN : {...otherInfo}`
 and can be used like so: